Categorification via blocks of modular representations for sl(n): Construction of the categorification

 From the results of Section \ref{modularrep}, we see that the Grothendieck group of $\mathcal{C}_{-n+2r}$ has rank ${{n}\choose{r}}$, {\it i.e.}, equal to the dimension of the vector space $V_{-n+2r}$.
 Let $\textbf{k}^n$ be the standard representation of $\mathfrak{sl}_n$, and by $(\textbf{k}^n)^{*}$ its dual, respectively.
 Let us define:

-\begin{remark} These functors are analogous to \cite[Theorem 1, Corollary 1]{bfk}.
-Instead of thesingular blocks of category $\mathcal{O}$ used there, we use singular blocks of modular representations of $\mathfrak{sl}_n$.
-The singular Harish-Chandra characters we use are the same as in \cite{bfk}. \end{remark} In the below, note that although we are categorifying a representation of $\mathfrak{sl}_2(\mathbb{C})$, the categories used in this construction are representation categories of $\mathfrak{sl}_n$ over a field of positive characteristic. \begin{thmbis}{ThmIntA} Along with the categories $\mathcal{C}_{-n+2r}:=\text{Mod}_{0,\mu_r}(\textbf{U}\fg)$, and the functors $\textbf{E}_{-n+2r+1}$ and $\textbf{F}_{-n+2r+1}$, there exist morphisms $X$ and $T$, which give us a categorical $\mathfrak{sl}_2$-action (in the sense of Definition~\ref{strongsl2}).
-On the Grothendieck group, the above recovers the action of $\mathfrak{sl}_2$ on $(\mathbb{C}^2)^{\otimes n}$. \end{thmbis} As a corollary, one obtains the categorical $\mathfrak{sl}_2$-relation, in accordance with \cite[Theorem 5.27]{cr}:
+Here $\text{proj}_\mu$ for any $\mu\in\fh/\!/W$ is the functor taking the direct summand on which the Harish-Chandra center acts by $\mu$. \begin{remark} These functors are analogous to those of Bernstein, Frenkel, and Khovanov \cite[Theorem 1, Corollary 1]{bfk}.
+Instead of the singular blocks of category $\mathcal{O}$ used there, we use singular blocks of modular representations of $\mathfrak{sl}_n$.
+The singular Harish-Chandra characters we use are the same as used by Bernstein, Frenkel, and Khovanov \cite{bfk}. \end{remark} In the below, note that although we are categorifying a representation of $\mathfrak{sl}_2(\mathbb{C})$, the categories used in this construction are representation categories of $\mathfrak{sl}_n$ over a field of positive characteristic. \begin{thmbis}{ThmIntA} Let $\mathcal{C}_{-n+2r}:=\text{Mod}_{0,\mu_r}(\textbf{U}\fg)$, and let $\textbf{E}_{-n+2r+1}$ and $\textbf{F}_{-n+2r+1}$ be the functors defined in \eqref{eqn:trans_func}.
+There exist natural transformations satisfying the conditions of a strong $\fs\fl_2$-categorification as in Definition~\ref{strongsl2}.